Troopers/MangopayBundle/README.md

 WalletHelper
 ---
-Can create a user wallet
+It can create a user wallet

 ```php
     $user = new User();